shivannis/xandr-docs-public/xandr-docs/articles/data-providers/best-practices-for-real-time-data-provider-integrations.md

 # Best practices for real time data provider integrations

-This page deals with best practices by Software stack, Data Provider Bidder and Connection Management.

 ## Software stack best practices

 Depending on the software stack that you decide to employ for your Data